Autism spectrum disorder, commonly known as ASD, affects how people communicate and interact with others. It affects how they make sense of the world.

 While there are some shared characteristics, it’s important to remember and respect that autism presents differently in different people.

-Often, co-diagnoses profoundly affect how a person with ASD functions.
+Often, co-diagnoses profoundly affect how a person with autism functions.

-For example, a person who is diagnosed with both ASD and an intellectual disability will typically have more severe symptoms and learning difficulties than a person with ASD who has normal intelligence.
-Other common co-diagnoses that can affect how a person with ASD functions include ADHD, language disorders and anxiety disorders.
+For example, a person who is diagnosed with both autism and an intellectual disability will typically have more severe symptoms and learning difficulties than a person with autism who has normal intelligence.
+Other common co-diagnoses that can affect how a person with autism functions include ADHD, language disorders and anxiety disorders.

 Autism is not a physical disability so people on the spectrum look no different to their peers.
 This can make it difficult for some people to understand why an autistic person might be behaving or reacting in a particular way.

-Many people with ASD are able to live completely independently, others need support in almost all aspects of their daily life
+Many people on the autism spectrum are able to live completely independently, others need support in almost all aspects of their daily life

-Let’s all aim to see each person with ASD for the person they are, and not for what we think their diagnosis means.
+Let’s all aim to see each person with autism for the person they are, and not for what we think their diagnosis means.